Persib Bandung: Consistency and recent success (2016–present)

 In 2016, Persib competed in the Indonesia Soccer Championship A, finishing fifth.
 The following year saw a significant dip, with the club ending the 2017 Liga 1 season in 13th place despite high-profile signings including Michael Essien and Carlton Cole.

 From 2018 onwards, Persib consistently finished in the top six of Liga 1.
 Under coaches such as Mario Gómez and Robert Alberts, the team placed 4th in 2018 and 6th in 2019, which marked the final season for club veteran Hariono after 11 years of service.
 They followed this with runners-up in the 2021–22 season, and a 3rd-place finish in 2022–23 under Spanish coach Luis Milla and later Bojan Hodak.

-This momentum continued to 2023-2024 season, where Persib secured the 2023–24 Liga 1 championship round and won the title by defeating Madura United in the finals with a 6–1 aggregate score.
+This momentum continued to the 2023–2024 season, where Persib secured the 2023–24 Liga 1 championship round and won the title by defeating Madura United in the finals with a 6–1 aggregate score.
 Striker David da Silva finishing as top scorer and head coach Bojan Hodak as Best Coach.
 The following season, Persib defended their title by winning the 2024–25 Liga 1, their first back-to-back league triumph since the 1994 and 1995 seasons.
+The 2025–26 season saw Persib win three consecutive titles.

 Persib also returned to continental football by competing in the 2024–25 AFC Champions League Two, though they exited in the group stage.
-In the ongoing 2025–26 season, the club is defending its league title and again competing in the AFC Champions League Two group stage.
+In the 2025–26 season, Persib topped the group stage of the latter with 13 points, advancing to the Round of 16.